-What to expect at Pre Op
+What to expect at your pre-op assessment

 • Your observations will be taken (blood pressure, heart rate, temperature, respiratory rate, oxygen levels, height, weight and BMI).